×

 Meaning: Better late than never

-Literal translation: It’s never late, if fortune is good
+Literal translation: It’s never too late if happiness is good

 This saying is specifically used for situations where you or someone else is running late.